 Honey Bread – Coconut flour makes an excellent honey bread.
 Texture similar to Sara Lee poundcake.

-Pancakes – Ever tried pancakes made with almond flour?
+Pancakes made with almond meal – Ever tried pancakes made with almond flour?
 You sure can’t eat a stack of them like if they were made of wheat!
 One pancake is incredibly filling and they are delicious served with butter and honey.

 Low Carb Fried Chicken – Chicken and even fish can easily be battered using coconut flour.
 It was a big hit at a dinner party I had recently.